dehesa/CodableCSV/README.md

 <details><summary><code>CSVWriter</code>.</summary><p>

 A `CSVWriter` encodes CSV information into a specified target (i.e. a `String`, or `Data`, or a file).
-It can be used at a _high-level_, by encoding completely a prepared set of information; or at a _low-level_, in which case rows or fields can be writen individually.
+It can be used at a _high-level_, by encoding completely a prepared set of information; or at a _low-level_, in which case rows or fields can be written individually.

 -   Complete CSV rows encoding.